The Ultimate Guide to Making Smart Decisions

-- Avoiding Stupidity is Easier than Seeking Brilliance — If you’re an amateur your focus should be on avoiding stupidity.
+- Avoiding Stupidity Is Easier than Seeking Brilliance — If you’re an amateur, your focus should be on avoiding stupidity.

-- Your Environment Matters If You Want To Make Better Decisions — It's hard to make rational decisions the way most of us work.
+- Your Environment Matters If You Want to Make Better Decisions — It's hard to make rational decisions the way most of us work.

 - What Matters More in Decisions: Analysis or Process? — “Our research indicates that, contrary to what one might assume, good analysis in the hands of managers who have good judgment won’t naturally yield good decisions.”

 - What happens when decisions go wrong? — “When a decision goes awry, we tend to focus on the people who made it, rather than on the decision itself.
-Our assumption, which is really unwarranted, is that good people make good decisions, and vise versa.”
+Our assumption, which is really unwarranted, is that good people make good decisions, and vice versa.”

 The Best Decision Making Books

 - Judgment and Managerial Decision Making — An academic book that effectively covers heuristics and biases (i.e., how we fool ourselves.)
-For a non-academic book on the same subject see Thinking, Fast and Slow by Daniel Kahneman.
+For a non-academic book on the same subject, see Thinking, Fast and Slow by Daniel Kahneman.

-- Poor Charlies Almanack and Seeking Wisdom — these books cover most of the ways we fool ourselves but add a layer of applied multidisciplinary education.
+- Poor Charlies Almanack and Seeking Wisdom — These books cover most of the ways we fool ourselves but add a layer of applied multidisciplinary education.

 All Articles on Decision Making